The absolute value of a number is just the distance of that number from zero on the number line.

 Using the Abs() method, we calculated the absolute value of the negative value -19, which is positive 19.

-Absolute value of the positive number in Go
+Example 2: Absolute value of the positive number

-To calculate the absolute value of a positive number in Golang, use the math.Abs() function.
+To calculate the absolute value of a positive number in Golang, you can use math.Abs() function.

 package main